0x1c1101/procmem/README.md

 It's a simple _external process_ management library that I used in my game cheat.
-It utilizes API functions only from the ntdll.dll for stealth.
+It utilizes API functions only from the `ntdll.dll` for stealth.
+You can use the `GetProcAddress()` if you want to load functions dynamically and hide them from the Import Address Table.

 ## Features